jdcloudcom/en/documentation/Enterprise-Application/JD-WorkSpaces/Getting-Started/Overview.md

 ## Getting Started Overview
-Two different delivery methods are provided by the JD WorkSpaces depending on user size and individual demands, including the standard products of JD public cloud and the project delivery (JD WorkSpaces Cloud Solutions).<br/>
+Two different delivery methods are provided by JD Workspaces depending on the user size and individual demands, including the standard products of JD Cloud public cloud and the project delivery (JD Workspaces Cloud Solutions).<br>
-Basic functions of standard products of JD public cloud are specified in this section.<br/>
+Basic functions of standard products of JD Cloud public cloud are specified in this section.<br>
-The Public Cloud product is divided into: Common and customized modes<br/>
+The public cloud standard product is divided into: common WorkSpace and customized WorkSpace<br>
-Common mode: It is enabled and used on the Console directly<br/>
+Common WorkSpace: It can be enabled, purchased and used on the Console directly<br>
-Customization mode: Please contact us if you have demand for customization of the JD WorkSpaces product:<br/>
+Customized WorkSpace: If you need to customize a WorkSpace product, please contact us to apply for an invitation code:<br>
-1. Apply in the product page of the “JD WorkSpaces” product page;<br/>
+1. Apply in the product page of the “JD WorkSpaces” product page;<br>
-2. Apply in the “JD WorkSpaces Solutions” official website;<br/>
+2. Apply in the “JD WorkSpaces Solutions” official website;<br>
-3. Contact email: Jdworkspace@jd.com<br/>
+3. Contact email: Jdworkspace@jd.com<br>